 Having a good knowledge of foods named after cities is great.
 Not least because it can be useful knowledge for quizzes and general knowledge games.
 Plus, if you're ever bored on a car journey, try having a little contest with the other passengers: 'How many foods do you know that were named after places?'

-There are probably more than are listed here, but this list should be a good place to start.
-Anybody who can think of more foods please leave a comment below.
+There are probably more than the foods listed here, but this list should be a good place to start.

 1. Parma Ham (Parma, Italy)